 Models and Arrhythmias.#

-The diagram above shows: (A) the way all cell compartments are represented and connected through pumps and gates, connecting several inner and outer domains of the cell.
-(B) The complex responsible for the calcium cycling in these type of cells are the Ryanodine receptors (RyR2) which in this model can be found in four configurations or states \( (I_1, I_2, O,C) \).
-The reciprocal of the transition rate \( \tau_r = \frac{1}{k_B} \) corresponds to the recovery from inactivation time.
+The diagram above shows several cell compartments connected through pumps and gates, as well as the connections of several inner and outer domains of the cell (Left panel).
+And the dynamics responsible for the calcium cycling, where the Ryanodine receptors (RyR2) states can be found in four configurations or states \( (I_1, I_2, O,C) \).
+The reciprocal of the activation rate \( \tau_r = \frac{1}{k_B} \) corresponds to the recovery from inactivation time.

 Left: Simplified cell compartment model schematics.
 Right: The RyRs states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.